 Overwhelmed by where to go?
 Don't worry, we've got you covered.
 We boiled it down to our favorite spots below.

-Located in the center of downtown Newport on Bowen's Wharf, your Lobster Bar lobster roll comes with complimentary views of Newport Harbor and Narragansett Bay.
-Choose from a hot lobster roll braised in butter, or a lobster salad roll with dill, lemon, celery and light mayo.
+Located in the center of downtown Newport on Bowen's Wharf, your Lobster Bar lobster roll comes with complementary views of Newport Harbor and Narragansett Bay.
+Choose from a hot lobster roll braised in butter, or a lobster salad roll with dill, lemon, celery, and light mayo.

 Another hot spot for fresh local seafood in downtown Newport, Benjamin's Restaurant & Raw Bar serves up both hot lobster rolls and traditional lobster salad rolls.
 Served with coleslaw and a side of fries.